 Dating someone who has been married before and has created a life with someone else before you is not easy, and there are many struggles and challenges that you will face.

 Thinking very carefully before entering into this relationship is of vital importance, especially if you have not been married before or if you have had no children of your own, as you might not get the chance to be married or he might not want to have any more children.

 What to Consider

-A widower has made a life with someone else and he has been through a wedding, in-laws and has created a family already, so before you start to get serious you need to discuss a future and what you would like before you or he can fully commit.
+A widower has made a life with someone else and he has been through a wedding and in-laws and has created a family already, so before you start to get serious, you need to discuss a future and what you would like before you or he can fully commit.

 Children that have lost a parent might display many emotions and act out, after losing a parent.
 You need to be patient and understand that they are hurting.
 It is important to know that they might suppress their real feelings and resent you.
 They will resent you in some way and if not now, later there will come a time where they will hate you and wish for their real mom to be there, instead of you.

 Some children cry and scream and mourn right away, letting out all their emotions; anger, rage, sadness and finally acceptance.
 This is the best way for them to move forward.

 Other children hold their emotions in and they move forward but will one day in the future have an emotional outburst, either with resentment towards you or they will behave in inexplicable ways by displaying unusual behaviour in many different ways.
 They could become distructive or isolate themselves from their peers and home- life.